 - All experimentally housed animals were trained to drink from a syringe, thus voluntarily take oral medication.

 - Caretakers spent 15% of their time on (cage)-enrichment.
 For instance assembling food- puzzels, providing animals with toys or redecorate enclosures.

 - Further improvements were implemented in diet variation, to maximize natural feeding routines.

-- New features were introduced in our monkey database for the registration of animals.
+- New features were introduced in our monkey database for the daily registration of each individual animal.

-All animals in experiments are observed at least twice a day.
+- All animals in experiments are observed at least twice a day.
 During this observation different parameters are ‘scored’.
-Under control conditions an animal shows a broad variety of natural behaviors.
+Normally an animal shows a broad variety of natural behaviors.
 In some models for (infectious) diseases the animal’s behavior changes.
 This is however a subjective parameter and changes are difficult to observe.
-We currently investigate the options for objective measurements of physical activity with telemetry that registers X-Y-Z coordinates of individual animals.
-With these devices it is also possible to measure body temperature, heartrate, blood pressure.
+Subtle changes during an experiment can provide crucial information.
+In this case we prefer to measure physical activity with telemetry.
+These devices register X-Y-Z coordinates of individual animals.
+If necessary it is also possible to measure body temperature, heartrate, blood pressure.
 This will lead to further refinement of our animal models.

 3Rs Alternatives Unit BPRC